DeforaOS/libApp/README.md

 -----------------------

 libApp depends on the following software components to build:
-- pkg-config, as found in most software distributions already; otherwise at
+- pkg-config from the freedesktop software collection, as found in most software distributions already; otherwise at
   <http://www.freedesktop.org/wiki/Software/pkg-config/>
 - libSystem from the DeforaOS Project, as found at
   <http://www.defora.org/os/project/27/libSystem> if not packaged for your
   system.
-- configure from the DeforaOS Project, as found at
+- configure from the DeforaOS Project, likewise found at
   <http://www.defora.org/os/project/16/configure>